Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

-\cite{hegel} attempt to deal with the Transformer's quadratic complexity and context retention problems by utilizing a Graph Neural Network (GNN) approach.
-They propose a new model, \textbf{HEGEL}(HypErGraph transformer for Extractive Long Document Summarization) which represents any document as a graph with hyper-edges including information about the section structure, current topic and keywords respectively.

-HEGEL models the document as a graph, i.e a graph $G = (V, E)$ where $V$ is a set of nodes and $E$ a set of hyperedges (an edge that can connect two or more nodes).
-We use the notations $u \in e$ and $u \notin e$ to represent whether a node is connected to a hyperedge in graph $G$ or not respectively.
+The method in \cite{hegel} attempts to deal with the Transformer's quadratic complexity and context retention problems by developing a hybrid architecture called "HEGEL" (HypErGraph transformer for Extractive Long document summarization), relying on the so-called \textit{Hypergraph Transformer}.
+HEGEL models the document as a graph $G = (V, E)$, where $V$ is a set of nodes and $E$ a set of \textit{hyperedges}: an edge that can connect two \textit{or more} nodes.
+We use the notations $u \in e$ and $u \notin e$ to represent whether a node is connected to a hyperedge in the graph $G$ or not, respectively.

-There are three kinds of hyperedges in the document graph: \begin{itemize} \item \textbf{Section Hyperedges} is a hyperedge which connects all sentences that belong to the same section.
-In the context of a scientific article, a section could be the problem, methodology and conclusions.
-We can thus build an incidence matrix $A^{sec}$ as:
+In HEGEL, the graph nodes are the document's sentences and extractive summarization is modelled as a node classification task.
+Each sentence is initially semantically embedded to a dense vector using a pretrained BERT.
+There are three kinds of hyperedges in this document graph: \begin{itemize} \item A \textit{section hyperedge} connects all sentences that belong to the same section.
+For instance, in the context of a scientific article, a section could be the problem statement, the methodology or the conclusions.
+An incidence matrix $A^{sec}$ is defined as:

 where $s_{i} \in e^{kw}_{j}$ means the $i$-th sentence belongs in the $j$-th section.